ankurwasnik/100DaysOfSwift/README.md

 - Access control
     - It is very important for programmer to decide which properties should be accessed from outside the struct program.
 That is, we should not allow important/critical values to be modified by external program directly.
 We should have access to properties controlled.
     - By default, properties are public i.e, other part of code can modify them.
 But, we can control access to properties using **private** keyword.
+## Day10
+I learnt about classes and inheritance. \
+    - How to create custom class
+    - Class inheritance
+    - Method & Property overridings
+    - Final classes (blueprint that doesn't change implementaion)
+    - Classes are reference type, not value type

 # Contact
 Twitter : [@ankur_codes](https://twitter.com/ankur_codes) \